mfsiat/lets_chat/README.md

 - **socket.emit('join')** this means we are calling the join event that was specified on the server side and after that we should specify what we should do.

 - **socket.emit('disconnect')** this means we are calling the disconnect event that was specified on the server side and after that we should specify what we should do.

+- **users.js** contains the helper functions of adding, deleting , singin and sing out previlidges.